Battle of Copenhagen (1801): Preparations

 Parker gave Nelson the twelve ships-of-the-line with the shallowest drafts, and all the smaller ships in the fleet.
 Parker himself stayed to the north-east of the battle with the heavier ships – whose deeper drafts did not allow them to safely enter the channel – screening Nelson from possible external interference and moving towards Copenhagen to engage the northern defences.
-Nelson transferred his command from the large 98-gun HMS St George to the shallower 74-gun HMS Elephant for this reason.
+Nelson transferred his command from the large 98-gun HMS St George to the shallower-draft 74-gun HMS Elephant for this reason.

 On 30 March, Nelson, and his second-in-command, Rear Admiral Thomas Graves, accompanied by Captain Domett and the commanding officer of the troops, Lieutenant Colonel William Stewart, sailed in the hired lugger Lark to reconnoitre the Danish defences at Copenhagen.
 They found the defences to be strong and so spent the evening discussing the plan.
 Fixed batteries had a significant advantage over ship borne cannon owing to their greater stability and larger guns, and the Danes could reinforce their ships during the battle.
 On the other hand, their ships were a motley collection, many of them small, and out-gunned if engaged by the whole of Nelson's force.

 Nelson's plan was for the British ships to approach the weaker, southern end of the Danish defences in a line parallel to the Danish one.
 As the foremost ship drew alongside a Danish ship, it would anchor and engage that ship.
 The remainder of the line would pass outside the engagement until the next British ship drew alongside the next Danish ship, and so on.
 The frigate HMS Desirée, together with small gun-brigs, would rake the Danish line from the south, and a force of frigates, commanded by Captain Edward Riou of HMS Amazon, would attack the northern end of the line.
 Troops would land and assault the Tre Kroner fortress once the fleet had subdued the Danish line of ships.
 Bomb vessels would sit outside the British line and bombard the Danes by firing over it.
 Should the British be unable to subdue the stronger, northern defences, the destruction of the southern ships would be enough to allow the bomb vessels to approach within range of the city and force negotiations to prevent the bombardment of the city.